hedgehog28/ag-tweets/README.md

  - In keeping with the aim of planning for scale there is a python script added to let you generate a pretty big tweet file.
 In dev testing I generated a 300MB tweet file.

 # Meta-notes
  - In DDD lingo I prefer to use the word component when referring to what's commonly called a service.
-I also use the term X-provider since it helps me conceptualise the solution approach better.
+I also use the term *-provider since it helps me conceptualise the solution approach better.
- -